LukasFuchs/GeoModBox.jl/docs/src/man/DiffOneD.md

 **Figure 1.
 1D Discretization.** Conservative finite difference grid used to solve the 1D diffusive part of the temperature equation.
 Temperature is defined at centroids, while heat flux is defined at vertices. *Ghost nodes* are introduced to implement *Dirichlet* and *Neumann* boundary conditions.

-The example script [Heat_1D_discretization.jl](./examples/GaussianDiffusion1D.md) demonstrates various numerical schemes for solving the diffusive part of the temperature equation, including *explicit*, *implicit*, *Crank–Nicolson*, and *defect correction* methods.
+The example script [Heat_1D_discretization.jl](./examples/GaussianDiffusion1D.md) demonstrates various numerical schemes for solving the diffusive part of the temperature equation, including *explicit*, *implicit*, *Crank–Nicolson*, and *defection correction* methods.
 Below, these well-known schemes are briefly described and their respective strengths and limitations highlighted.

 ## Explicit Finite Difference Scheme (FTCS; Forward Euler)